Do you want to improve engagement but are not sure where to start? Start with appreciation and watch engagement soar.

 Do all employees appreciate the same things?

-No, not everyone will appreciate the same language of appreciation.
-Some people may prefer gifts, others may prefer acts of service, and others may prefer physical touch.
+No, not everyone will appreciate the exact language of appreciation.
+Some people prefer gifts, others prefer acts of service, and others prefer physical touch.
 It is essential to be aware of the other person’s preferences and use the language they will appreciate most.

 How do you increase appreciation in the workplace?